 He may not be a princess, but West wants to dream big, too.
 He wants to make a positive impact on the world by loving others.
 And like young girls, he too deserves to see his potential reflected in media.

 Feminism has established itself as a mainstream movement and a commonly known ideal in the public consciousness.
 Empowerment and liberation of women through feminist

 - actions, and

 However, as it stands mainstream feminism has failed to address a very important issue.
-We’ve committed so strongly to teaching girls they’re equal to boys, that we’ve forgotten to extend the message to boys themselves in a healthy, inclusive way.
+We’ve committed so strongly to teaching girls they’re equal to boys.
+But we’ve forgotten to extend the message to boys themselves in a healthy, inclusive way.
 In her article for Harper’s Bazaar.